CybotAS/CookiebotWP/readme.txt

 ####What's new####
 * Set WordPress tested up to version to 6.4.3
-* Add ignore parameter to inline scripts associated to ignored scripts
+* Add ignore parameter to inline scripts associated to ignored scripts Props: @jaakkolehtonen

 ####Bugfixes####
 * Fix fatal error when no purposes added to restrictions